 Relationship counselling can help partners assess their situation and decide whether their future lies in repair and enrichment or, alternatively, an orderly separation.
 Individuals who come alone to counselling can also be helped to find ways in which they can influence change in their relationships.

-Domestic and Family Violence.
-The presence of abuse of any kind within a relationship requires particular responses before relationship counselling can be used.
+The presence of abuse of any kind within a relationship requires particular responses before relationship counselling can be considered.
 (More …)

 Back to HOME.